 Researchers led by Charalampos Tzoulis, M.D., Ph.D., at Norway’s University of Bergen, wondered if this happens in people too.
 For the new study, they analyzed mitochondrial DNA from healthy individuals aged 11 to 87 years to identify mitochondrial mutations that occur with aging.
-Then they studied dopamine neurons, the brain cell affected by PD, from 10 people with PD and 10 individuals who died without PD matched for age and sex.
+Then they studied A chemical messenger (neurotransmitter) that regulates movement and emotions. neurons, the brain cell affected by PD, from 10 people with PD and 10 individuals who died without PD matched for age and sex.

 - The type of mutation that occurs in mitochondrial DNA with aging and with PD is a deletion, meaning a section of DNA is missing.

 - Dopamine neurons from people with PD had significantly higher levels of deletions in mitochondrial DNA than did neurons from healthy individuals.

 - In people without PD, as brain cells aged, the cells made more healthy mitochondrial DNA to compensate for the damaged mitochondrial DNA.